kimkulling/kimkulling/README.md

-Hi there, I am Kim!
+Hi there, I am Kim Kulling!

 I am a professional Software-Architect and Project-Lead in my dayjob.
 I live with my girlfriend and two children in the northern part of Germny.